 My first words are lethargic, yet I know it is time.
-They have slowly birthed themselves, bursting out of me like an explosion.
+They have slowly birthed themselves, then are bursting out of me like an explosion.

 This noise competes for our creative soul.
 Clarity is somewhere the echoes of a silent room.

-I stare hard and curious and hungry, finally ignoring the noise.
+I stare hard; curious and hungry, finally ignoring the noise.
 And for a moment I am filled with wonder.

 I squeeze my eyes shut, salty with the sadness that has been pushing and pulsing to come bursting.
 Fury swells.
-I remember that am made for this.
-The anger comes because I have walked on for what seems an age, walked without words.
+I remember that I AM MADE FOR THIS!
+The anger comes because I have walked on for what seems an age.
+Walked without words.

 At some point I left the path of imagination and curiosity which lost my interest.
-It is a path that requires patience and trust, and a willingness to face down the noise.
+It is a path that requires trust and a willingness to face down the noise.

 The energy of rage and the sadness is important in order to walk with words.

-As if jumping on the dilapidated bicycle, I press my feet down on two pedals, slow, beleaguered in the beginning then faster and faster as the blood in my legs begins to pulse and flow.
+As if jumping on the dilapidated bicycle, I press my feet down on the two pedals slowly, beleaguered in the beginning, then faster and faster as the blood in my legs begins to pulse and flow.
 In my mind’s eye I feel the wind, my salty stinging tears flowing down the worn grooves of my face.
-And I soar.